Introduction

 Define Radiofrequency Ablation and Its Role in Back Pain Treatment

-Living with chronic back pain can feel overwhelming, especially when traditional treatments seem to fall short.
+Living with can feel overwhelming, especially when traditional treatments seem to fall short.
 Many individuals find themselves trapped in a cycle of discomfort, struggling to manage their daily lives.
 This pain often stems from conditions like arthritis or facet joint syndrome, which can make even simple tasks feel daunting.

 Imagine waking up each day, hoping for relief, yet finding that the usual remedies offer little comfort.
 This emotional toll can weigh heavily, leaving individuals feeling frustrated and hopeless.
 It’s a journey that many can relate to, and it’s one that deserves understanding and compassion.